cesaribarrajr/JUnit/README.md

 Submitting the assignment
 =========================

-To submit this assignment, commit into your personal GitHub repository, under a directory named "junit1", the following material:
+To submit this assignment, commit into your personal GitHub repository, the following material:

 1. Your java source files for Circle1Test and Circle2Test including all the test cases you created (they should contain the same exact tests).